Efficiency At Its Core: A Deep Dive Into Supply Chain Management

 2. Energy-Efficient Warehousing

 Warehouses are energy-intensive facilities, and optimising their energy usage is a key focus of the Green Revolution.
 Businesses are investing in energy-efficient technologies such as LED lighting, motion sensors, and smart climate control systems.
 Solar panels are being installed on warehouse rooftops, harnessing renewable energy to power operations.
-Automation and robotics, used for tasks like inventory management and order fulfilment, are not only efficient but also consume less energy compared to traditional methods.
+Automation and robotics, used for tasks like inventory management and order fulfilment, are efficient and consume less energy than traditional methods.

 3. Sustainable Packaging Innovation